andreaspeters/gnuradio-laserdisc/README.md

 # Create LaserDisc RF with GNURadio

-The goal of this project is, to use gnuradio to modulate a NTSC RF signal in to a Laserdisc compatible RF signal.
-To test the LD RF signal, I'm using [tbc-tools](https://github.com/oyvindln/vhs-decode/wiki/Linux-Build).
+The goal of this project is, to use gnuradio to modulate a NTSC RF signal into a Laserdisc compatible RF signal.
+To test the LD RF signal, I'm using
+[tbc-tools](https://github.com/oyvindln/vhs-decode/wiki/Linux-Build).

 ```bash